 I’ve been to Vienna a few times, and it always feels great to be back.
 The city is full of culture, magnificent architecture and world-class cuisine.
 And Austrians are really good-looking, just saying…

-If I have to do it all over again, I would plan a perfect Austria itinerary that includes Vienna, Salzburg, and Innsbruck.
+If I had to do it all over again, I would plan a perfect Austria itinerary that includes Vienna, Salzburg, and Innsbruck.
 And I would include the Hallstatt and Zell am See because I heard so many great things about both places.
-Austria is definitely one of the top travel destinations for singles.
+Austria is one of the top travel destinations for singles.
 Does anyone want to join?

 7. Portugal

 I loved travelling solo in Portugal.
-I loved meandering through all of Lisbon’s narrow and hilly streets, taking day trips to Sintra and Cascais, and trying different port wines in Porto.
+I loved meandering through Lisbon‘s narrow and hilly streets, taking day trips to Sintra and Cascais, and trying different port wines in Porto.
 I also had the opportunity to stop by Coimbra, a quaint town near Porto.
 Then my trip ended with a lot of sun and fun in the Algarve.
 I spent over a month in Portugal, but you can see all these places in two weeks.

-I didn’t feel nervous and my guard was down pretty much most of the time.
+I didn’t feel nervous, and my guard was down pretty much most of the time.
 And best of all, I met many other solo female travellers who were also discovering the beauty of Portugal as well.

 8. Denmark